-Alison Piper (b.
-1988, Scotland) is a Glasgow based writer and director, drawn to stories that use humour to explore controversies and highlight inequalities.
+Alison Piper is a Glasgow based writer / director, drawn to bold stories of activism and social change, particularly stories inspired by women.

 Alison’s latest short film Duck Daze tells the story of a Hebridean woman who gets revenge on her childhood abuser, with the help of a duck.
 Written by award-winning playwright Julia Taudevin, Duck Daze stars BAFTA winner Daniela Nardini alongside the legendary Gaelic actor and performer Dolina MacLennan.
 Duck Daze was funded by BFI NET.WORK and developed as part of the Scottish Film Talent Network’s New Talent Scheme; the film premiered at the 2019 Edinburgh International Film Festival.

 Alison graduated from the Northern Film School in 2009 with a BA (Hons) Film and Moving Image Production.
 Further training includes a foundation Screenwriting course at the London Film Academy and a course in Script Reading and Editing at the Met Film School.
 Alison has been a member of BAFTA Crew since 2016 and was selected as a director in the 2017 BAFTA CREW / BFI NET.WORK scheme.

 Alison’s career began with a fine-art filmmaking practice.
 She often collaborates with artist Rachel McBrinn, their film Installation ‘A Lower Volume’ was exhibited as part of the 2015 Aesthetica Art Prize.
 Alison’s first narrative film ‘Stalactites’, starring Kate Dickie, premiered at the Glasgow Short Film Festival in 2015.